asdf-format/asdf/docs/asdf/using_extensions.rst

 Reading files with custom types
 *******************************

-The ASDF software is capable of reading files that contain custom data types even if the extension that was used to create the file is not present.
+The `asdf` software is capable of reading files that contain custom data types even if the extension that was used to create the file is not present.
 However, the extension is required in order to properly deserialize the original type.